 Spatial differences in labor market performance are large and highly persistent.
-Using data from the United States, Germany, and the United Kingdom, we document striking similarities in spatial differences in unemployment, vacancies, job finding, and job filling within each country.
-This robust set of facts guides and disciplines the development of a theory of local labor market performance.
+Using data from the United States, Germany, and the United Kingdom, we document striking similarities across these countries in the spatial differences in unemployment, vacancies, and job filling, finding, and separation rates.
+The novel facts on the geography of vacancies and job filling are instrumental in guiding and disciplining the development of a theory of local labor market performance.
 We find that a spatial version of a Diamond-Mortensen-Pissarides model with endogenous separations and on-the-job search quantitatively accounts for all the documented empirical regularities.
-The model also quantitatively rationalizes why differences in job-separation rates have primary importance in inducing differences in unemployment fluctuations over the business cycle.
+The model also quantitatively rationalizes why differences in job-separation rates have primary importance in inducing differences in unemployment across space while changes in the job-finding rate are the main driver in unemployment fluctuations over the business cycle.

-Keywords: Local Labor Markets, Unemployment, Vacancies, Search and Matching JEL Codes: J63, J64, E24, E32, R13
+Keywords: Local Labor Markets, Unemployment, Vacancies, Search and Matching

-\This draft: October 14, 2021.
+JEL Codes: J63, J64, E24, E32, R13

+^{}This draft: March 1, 2022.
 We thank participants at NBER Summer Institute, Barcelona GSE Summer Forum, SITE Macroeconomics and Inequality workshop, Annual Search and Matching conference, EM3C workshop, Oxford NuCamp PhD workshop, Washington University in St. Louis EGS conference, ifo Conference on Macroeconomics and Survey Data, Society of Labor Economics Annual Meeting, RIDGE Labor workshop, NASM Econometric Society, EEA-ESEM, UPenn Macro Lunch, PKU GSM, IIES Stockholm, and University of Zurich for helpful comments.
 We thank the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2126/1 - 390838866 and the CRC TR 224 (Project A03) and NSF Grant SES-1824520 for financial support.

-&lt;sup>†University of Bonn, Department of Economics.
+[†]University of Bonn, Department of Economics.
 Email: mokuhn@uni-bonn.de.

-&lt;sup>‡University of Pennsylvania, Department of Economics.
+[‡]University of Pennsylvania, Department of Economics.
 Email: manovski@econ.upenn.edu.

-&lt;sup>§University of Pennsylvania, Department of Economics.
+[§]University of Pennsylvania, Department of Economics.
 Email: qiux@sas.upenn.edu.